Stop the deportation of Ken Macharia

 We are calling on his local MP, James Heappey, and Home Secretary Sajid Javid, to step in to stop Ken's deportation, and to grant him asylum here in the UK.

 We ask that people tweet to Sajid Javid and let them know how wrong this decision is and that Ken should be granted asylum here, where he is safe.
 As the Home Secretary, he has the authority to secure Ken's safety.

 The legal process will be expensive.
 To give Ken the best chance of securing his safety here in the UK, we have announced a crowdfund in order to provide financial support to cover Ken's legal costs.
 Please donate whatever you can give to this cause!

-Ken has lived in the UK since 2009, and has worked in the UK through his work visa.
+Ken has lived in the UK since 2009, first on a student visa, through which he qualified as an engineer.
+He has since worked in the UK through his work visa, however after a subsequent work visa was denied, he applied to seek asylum in the UK.
 In 2016, Ken joined Bristol Bisons RFC, a gay and inclusive rugby team, and I have known him for over two years.

 Ken is an integral part of our rugby family at Bristol Bisons RFC.
 His commitment to the ethos of rugby and to our team is second to none.
 He is an important part of our community, and regularly attends our matches across the country as our match photographer, and has also undertaken training to be our first aid medic.
 This is very typical of Ken’s nature – always wanting to help, and always being concerned for the well-being of other people.